"My grandsons think I’m the bomb because I get to work with the creepy crawlies."

 “I've trained chickens, cows, goats, rabbits, ducks and pigs - it's pretty common at Reptile Gardens to be asked to work in different areas.
 I have also worked at the miniature horse barn giving rides, helped in the gift shop, and even worked a summer in the Green Parrot Café, where I got the title of Maitre d' - a pretty fancy title for someone who cleans the ice-cream machine and mops floors!”

-After her adventures with mammals and the kitchen, Kathy started working in the Reptile Department with former curator Don Middaugh and Head Curator Ken Earnest, helping with the collection and performing Snake Shows, and later taking on the responsibilities of the Amphibians and Invertebrates.
+After her adventures with mammals and the kitchen, Kathy started working in the Reptile Department with former curator Don Middaugh and former Head Curator Ken Earnest, helping with the collection and performing Snake Shows, and later taking on the responsibilities of the Amphibians and Invertebrates.

 Things to know about Kathy